HARDIN-SIMMONS vs. Trinity

 Hardin-Simmons will open its home slate with a 6 p.m. kickoff against Trinity...HSU has won four straight home openers and are 52-26-3 all-time in the home opener...The Cowboys have won 13 straight regular-season games against non-conference opponents...HSU is coming off a 64-0 win at Sul Ross State last week...The Cowboys limited the Lobos to just 96 yards of total offense, which was the third-best defensive day in school history.

 On The Air

-You can hear Saturday's game on 100.7 in Abilene and on the internet at www.hsuathletics.com.
+Hardin-Simmons Football will once again be broadcast locally on 100.7 FM.
+Video broadcasts with full production will be available for all home games.
+Most road games will have a video broadcast produced by the home team.
+There will be links available on www.hsuathletics.com for each game.
 You can also listen on your mobile phone using the HSU Athletics app.
-Al Pickett will be in his 11th season in the Cowboys' play-by-play chair and 13th overall on the broadcast team.
-HSU director of athletic communications Chad Grubbs will handle the color commentary.
+Al Pickett is in his 15th season in the Cowboys' play-by-play chair and 16th overall on the broadcast team.
+Former Cowboy quarterback Travis Jones will handle the color commentary duties for home games and director of athletic communications Chad Grubbs will handle the color analysis for the road games.

 In The Polls